 Sierra: Sierra is pretty similar to Rise, but has a darker feel, due to some vignetting, and a well-lit center, which will also add a glow to your image.

-When to use: Sierra is best for pictures of inanimate objets and outdoor nature pictures, and will give them a sophisticated look.
+When to use: Sierra is best for pictures of inanimate objects and outdoor nature pictures, and will give them a sophisticated look.
 However, it can really wash people out of the image.

 Willow: Willow is the closest thing Instagram has to a sepia filter.
 It’s balanced perfectly between a black and white filter and a sepia filter, without appearing awkward.